 THR3EFOLD is an online platform for the ethical fashion industry aiming to help brands run responsibly so companies can sell consciously.
 They serve as a point of connection for brands who want to work with fair-trade factories to improve their ethical production methods.
-As brand manager, I brainstorm relevant content to connect with the ethical fashion world and manage our blog calendar.
+As brand manager, I brainstormed relevant content to connect with the ethical fashion world and managed our blog calendar.

 The 9 Best Online Conscious Retailers for Holiday Shopping

 Earlier this week we highlighted our favorite ethical clothing brands, today we want to share some great retailers and online marketplaces that are filled to the brim with wonderful ethical shopping finds.

 The Little Market | Lauren Conrad’s fashionable online retailer is a go to ethical shopping destination for accessories and gifts.
 Focused on helping empower women artisans to rise out of poverty and support their families, not only can you source perfect holiday finds here, but you will be sharing holiday cheer through your fair trade purchase.

 Some of our favorite finds include this Striped Towel in Sea Foam and this Small Ikat Satchel in Sand.

 The 7 Ethical Clothing Brands to Shop for the Best Black Friday Deals

 Although Black Friday is typically associated with excess, it doesn’t have to be, it all depends on how you choose to shop.
 To make it easier for you to be a conscious consumer this holiday season, we’ve curated a list of 5 ethical clothing brands to shop while you’re on the hunt for your Black Friday deals.